 The Three Stages of Relapse

 The three stages of relapse are emotional, mental, and physical.
-Awareness of these three stages is immensely beneficial when creating a relapse prevention plan.
-The three stages of relapse are explained below:
+Awareness of these stages is immensely beneficial when creating a relapse prevention plan.
+By knowing these stages and what relapse prevention strategies or coping strategies to employ, future relapse can be avoided.

 Stage 1: Emotional Relapse